 When you hire a car accident lawyer, the insurance company is immediately cut off from talking to you.
 All of their requests have to go through the attorney, who can vet them and decide which requests are reasonable.
 If the insurer calls or writes you, you should simply tell them you have an attorney, give them that attorney’s information, and stop talking.

-You attorney will work to identify the medical records the insurance company actually needs and give them just those records—nothing more, nothing less.
-That’s why it’s so important to have a lawyer handling your case for you.
-A car accident lawyer will provide the insurance company with only the records they truly need, and make sure that you’ve got documentation for all of the injuries you’re claiming in your accident.
-Your lawyer will protect you so the insurance companies can’t take advantage of you.
+A car accident lawyer will provide the insurance company with only the records they need and will make sure you have documentation for the injuries you’re claiming in your accident.
+Your lawyer will protect you so that providers can’t take advantage of you.

 Get a Free Consultation for Your Car Accident Case Today